rexfilius/tea/README.md

 - Get all posts
 - Update a post
 - Delete a post
-- Get all posts under a ctegory
+- Get all posts under a category

 ### Comment Management
 - Create a comment